AnggaR96s/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.